The King of Fighters 2000: Development

-One of the game developers said the team originally wanted to use more of the characters from The King of Fighters '99 but due to licensing issues it was not possible.
-The arcade version was nearing completion in mid-2000, with the staff becoming excited at the quality of the game.
-Despite early negative thoughts about the game's state, SNK was pleased with the completed title, citing the arcade as an appealing game.
+SNK began planning The King of Fighters 2000 in June 1999.
+Former producer Takashi Nishiyama was absent from the team for the first time in the series due to personal issues with the company and instead created the company Dimps.
+The arcade version was nearing completion in mid-2000 as the staff became excited at the game's quality.
+Despite early negative reception regarding the game's state, SNK was pleased with the completed title, citing the arcade as an appealing game.
 Following its release, SNK thanked the fans for their support.
-During the game's development, SNK went bankrupt, leading to the designers of the game causing multiple glitches, extra animations, and balancing issues.
-Some of the developers left the company, which resulted in the team in charge of the game becoming smaller.
+During development, SNK went bankrupt, leading to the game's designers leaving multiple glitches, extra animations, and balancing issues.
+Since some people left the company, it ended having a small development team.